 Inventory

 Inbound Inventory

-Goods received into a warehouse or storage facility, typically from a supplier or manufacturer.
+Goods are received in a warehouse or storage facility, typically from a supplier or manufacturer.

+Inventory